NBA salary cap: Players eligible for the supermax

+All four were named to one of the three All-NBA teams for that season, though two, Curry and Westbrook, were already eligible under the new criteria.
 Harden and Westbrook would not have qualified under the standard DVPE criteria because both signed extensions to their contracts in the 2016 offseason, Harden for two years and Westbrook for one.
 The players' union and owners negotiated a special dispensation allowing them to sign DVPE contracts should they otherwise qualify.